nazwhale/CV/README.md

 #### Life Experience

-After my degree, I made a conscious decision to try and travel the world whilst financially supporting myself from my laptop.
+After my degree, I made the decision to travel the world whilst financially supporting myself from my laptop.
 I found several freelance writing jobs and spent 2 years living and working in Morocco, Sri Lanka, Colombia, Guatemala, and China.

 While traveling, I always tried to keep learning.
 Here are some things I can do, which I couldn't when I graduated: